-Smishing (SMS + Phishing) is a type of scam where fraudsters send fake text messages to trick you into giving personal information or clicking on harmful links that entices you to input your personal information on a compromised website.
+Smishing (SMS + Phishing) is a type of scam where fraudsters send fake text messages to trick you into giving personal information or clicking on harmful links.
+Here’s how you can identify these scam messages.

 How Can I Tell If a Text Message Is a Scam?